NAVIGATION DISPLAY MK. 1 TYPE C

 Mode: "DL" - Data Link or Direct TACAN

-If the required Data Link system equipment was fitted to an aircraft, Data Link was a means of remotely sending flight command information to the aircraft via the UHF radio communication system.
+Data Link was intended to be a means of remotely sending flight command information to the aircraft via the UHF radio communication system.
+In practice, it was not fully developed and not fitted to service aircraft.

-When the Data Link equipment was not fitted, the DL mode of this indicator is used for presentation of "Direct TACAN" information, ignoring any offset settings on the TACAN offset computer, and instead providing a bearing and range directly to the TACAN beacon.
+As the Data Link equipment was not fitted, the DL mode of this indicator is instead used for presentation of "Direct TACAN" information, ignoring any offset settings on the TACAN offset computer, and instead providing a bearing and range directly to the TACAN beacon.
+This eliminates any system errors/inaccuracies made possible by just setting the offset computer to 0 range and 0 bearing by cutting the offset computer out of circuit.
 This mode should also be used for Air-to-Air TACAN navigation, but only presents range information due to limitations of the airborne TACAN beacon equipment.

 "SYN" knob